Ma1hT3ach3r/ICS4U-S2016-2017/README.md

 ICS4U
 -----

-ICS4U Course for Mr. Seidel's classes
+ICS4U Course for Mr. Osudar's classes

-The overall learning goal for this class for the Spring 2017 class is as follows:
+The overall learning goal for this class for the Fall 2017 class is as follows:
 * _By the end of this course, you should be able to create an accurately represented comprehensive visualization of data_

 The programming language we are using this year is *JavaScript* mainly using a library called *P5.js*